jacobobryant/platypub-biffweb-theme/docs/02-reference/12-production.md

 run a JVM&mdash;but if you're happy with the defaults then you can simply follow these steps:

 1. Create an Ubuntu VPS in e.g. DigitalOcean.
+Give it at least 1GB of memory.
 2. (Optional) If this is an important application, you may want to set up a managed Postgres instance and edit `config.edn` to use that for XTDB's storage backend instead of the filesystem.
 With the default standalone